Google Classroom Integration

 Usually, this occurs when your Google account's permissions for Edpuzzle have expired.
 This normally happens at the beginning of the course or after a period of inactivity and means that Edpuzzle isn't able to access the information from your Google Classroom account.

 In order to fix these issues, the first step is to disconnect your Google account from Edpuzzle and then reconnect it.
-Please follow these steps:
+Here's how to do this:

 - Scroll down to the “Connected accounts” section.

-- Click the “Disconnect” button next to your Google account name.
+- Click the “Disconnect” button next to your Google account.

 - Visit Edpuzzle and try again!